phyordia/YouTrackAppMaker/README.md

 ./make_app.sh
 ```

 The output will be in `./dist/`.
-You can move the bundo to your `Applications` folder.
+You can move the bundle to your `Applications` folder.

 If you need/want to re-create the icon set, uncomment the respective lines in the `make_app.sh` script.